Atrium Health: Advocate Aurora

 The merger was first announced in May 2022.
 Advocate Aurora operates in Illinois and Wisconsin.
-The combined company will operate in six states Illinois, Wisconsin, North Carolina, South Carolina, Georgia and Alabama.
+The combined company will operate in six states: Illinois, Wisconsin, North Carolina, South Carolina, Georgia and Alabama.
 It will have 67 hospitals and 150,000 employees with $27 billion in annual revenue.
 It will be the fifth largest hospital system in the country.
 The combined organization would be called Advocate Health and be headquartered in Charlotte, North Carolina.
-Initially both Gene Woods, CEO of Atrium, and Jim Skogsbergh, CEO of Advocate Aurora will be co-CEOs for a year and a half until Skogsbergh then Woods will be the sole CEO.
+Initially both Gene Woods, CEO of Atrium, and Jim Skogsbergh, CEO of Advocate Aurora will be co-CEOs for a year and a half until Skogsbergh retires; then Woods will be the sole CEO.

 The deal will not affect Atrium's new medical school Wake Forest School of Medicine and the medical innovation district The Pearl.
 The medical school will be the academic core of the newly combined company.
 Currently Advocate does have partnerships with nearby medical schools and supports research.
 However, they do not have their own medical school or innovation district.
 Dr Julie Ann Freischlag, CEO of AHWFB, chief academic officer of Atrium Health and dean of the WFU School of Medicine said this about the merger's impact on the medical school “We’re really excited that the way this is set up.
 We’ll be a part of a bigger group, so I think if anything, people will know more who we are, and we’ll be able to touch more people and tell them about the research and education — the wonderful things we do.”
 Freischlag stated completing clinical trials and finding new treatment approaches will be easier with a larger patient population.

 The deal faced a number of approval hurdles.
 The North Carolina Attorney General stated he would not oppose the deal, the Federal Trade Commission reviewed the merger, the deal was subject to Illinois and Wisconsin approval since Advocate Aurora is based in both states.
 The deal was temporarily blocked by Illinois health board and then decided to postpone the vote.
-During a special meeting on November 14, 2022 the board voted 6-0 to approve the deal.
-The merger was completed on December 2, 2022.
+During a special meeting on November 14, 2022, the board voted 6–0 to approve the deal.
+The merger was completed on December 2, 2022, making Atrium Health a division of Advocate Health.